 What Is a Faraday Cage?

-A Faraday cage is a container or box that is made of conductive material.
+It’s a container or box that is made of conductive material.
 It was first designed and built by scientist Michael Faraday in 1836 and its purpose is to protect whatever is inside the cage from electric fields.
-When a strong electric field, such as an EMP, hits the cage, the free electrons in the conductive outer layer of the cage will realign themselves to block out the electric field trying to penetrate the cage.
+When an electric field, such as an EMP, hits the cage, the free electrons in the conductive outer layer of the cage will realign themselves to block out the electric field trying to penetrate the cage.
 Since any electrical and computerized equipment would be rendered useless during an EMP, putting them inside a Faraday cage would protect them.

 Now, we should clear something up.
 If you put a computer or tablet in a Faraday cage and an EMP occurred, they would function afterward.
 However, that doesn’t mean you’ll be surfing the internet with them.
 Nor will you be able to plug them into the electrical outlet to charge them because everything else will have been fried by the EMP.
 There will be no internet or cell phone service.
 There will be no electricity.
 For this reason, have a solar charger on hand, which will take care of the charging aspect of the problem.

 Why Bother with Such a Cage?

 If you can’t use many devices because they can’t fully function without an electrical grid or internet or cell phone service, then why bother protecting them?
 There are two primary reasons for this.
 First, is the all-important ability to communicate.
 In fact, communication is one of the most important things you will need after an EMP.
 In a crisis, being able to gather and relay information can make the difference between life and death.
 You can put a ham radio, walkie talkies, and other types of radios in your simple Faraday cage to protect them and have a form of communication after an EMP.
 A ham or two-way radio doesn’t depend on any service that won’t function after an EMP.